andrew/ultimate-awesome/README.md

 - [awesome-digital-nomads](https://github.com/the0day/awesome-digital-nomads) - A curated list of awesome resources for Digital Nomads.
 - [awesome-vimrc](https://github.com/thebigcicca/awesome-vimrc) - A curated list of vimrc resources.
 - [awesome](https://github.com/themeinerlp/awesome) - Years of curating top-tier open source projects, distilled into a single, continuously updated list based on my starred repositories.
 Explore the best of the best! ⭐.
+- [awesomeYouTube](https://github.com/ThePyProgrammer/awesomeYouTube) - A curated list of carefully retrieved awesome videos to learn absolutely anything you need to know in coding and maths.
 - [awesome-cyber-range-list](https://github.com/thomas-mckanna/awesome-cyber-range-list) - A curated list of tools and technologies that support building Cyber Ranges.
 - [awesome](https://github.com/thomasvanholder/awesome) - Awesome resources for fullstack rails devs.
 - [awesome-biometrics](https://github.com/tibaes/awesome-biometrics) - A curated list of biometrics related material.